Cascade Volcanoes: Cascadia subduction zone

 Because of the very large fault area, the Cascadia subduction zone can produce very large earthquakes, magnitude 9.0 or greater, if rupture occurred over its whole area.
 When the "locked" zone stores up energy for an earthquake, the "transition" zone, although somewhat plastic, can rupture.
 Thermal and deformation studies indicate that the locked zone is fully locked for 60 km downdip from the deformation front.
-Further downdip, there is a transition from fully locked to aseismic sliding.
+Farther downdip, there is a transition from fully locked to aseismic sliding.